armgong/rjulia/README.md

 RJulia / rjulia
 ===============

-RJulia (`rjulia` is the name of the R package, `RJulia` the github repository name) provides an interface between R and Julia.
+rjulia provides an interface between R and Julia.
 It allows a user to run a script in Julia from R, and maps objects between the two languages.

 It currently supports use on Linux and Windows (both R and RGUI), but build on Windows only for advance users.